 - All defined entities under the Act are now required to undertake workplace gender audits to inform the development of Gender Equality Action Plans every four years, and report on progress every two years.

 What difference will we make?

-- The short-term intended outcomes for this program include that:
+The short-term intended outcomes for this program included:

 - The long-term intended outcome for this program is that public sector workplaces build respectful and gender equitable cultures.